 Having issues with high Hg content during laser ablation analyses in your lab?
 You might try installing a gold trap similar to this design.
 We can provide the glass ends (at no charge) -- contact email@example.com.

-We are participating in several efforts to build community and increase engagement in geochronology.
-Activities include (1) development of the "It's About Time" whitepaper which was prepared in response to NROES recommendations concerning geochronologic infrastructure, (2) participation in the CORES committee, which is gathering information from the community about future infrastructure needs, and (3) helping lead the Geochronology Division of Geological Society of America.
+We are participating in several efforts to build community and increase access to geochronology.
+Activities include (1) development of the "It's About Time" whitepaper which was prepared in response to NROES recommendations concerning geochronologic infrastructure, (2) participation in preparation of the Earth In Time report, which recommended that NSF establish a National Geochronology Consortium, and (3) helping lead the Geochronology Division of Geological Society of America.

 Usage (In-House Records)